The Case Against Junior ISAs

 Saving for your child in an account in your name, rather than theirs, still gives you the opportunity to teach them about money.
 You can discuss investment decisions with them and talk about asset allocation and risk.

 Your asset allocation might involve investing some money in the stock market and other cash in an easyMoney innovative finance ISA.
-The account has expected returns of 7.28% (assuming full investment) and accepts transfers in from cash ISAs, stocks and shares ISAs, and other innovative finance ISAs.
+The account has expected returns between 3.67-8% and accepts transfers in from cash ISAs, stocks and shares ISAs, and other innovative finance ISAs.
 The expected return is a lot higher than the cash savings rates on offer.

 You can open an easyMoney account at easymoney.com or by calling 020 3858 7269.
 You can either start from scratch or transfer from other stocks and shares or cash ISAs.
 The minimum investment is £100.
 Remember, as with all investing, your capital is at risk.
 If you invest £1,000 or more you’ll receive an easyMoney Plus card for free offering some serious discounts at more than 100 of the UK’s biggest retailers